-In post-Cataclysmic Ansalon after the War of the Lance, clerics of Mishakal's order were the the gods of neutrality most numerous of all clerics.
+In post-Cataclysmic Ansalon after the War of the Lance, clerics of Mishakal's order were the most numerous of all clerics.
 Nearly every community on the face of Ansalon had a cleric of this order to minister to the needs of the people.
 These clerics were especially sought after by adventuring parties for their curative abilities.